dnl-rss/secureum-slot2-solidity101/02_types.md

 Values of types `bytes1`, `bytes2`, ... `bytes32` hold a sequence of bytes from 1 up to 32.

 The type `byte[]` is an array of bytes, but wastes 31 bytes of space fore each element due to padding rules (except in storage).

 It is recommended to use `bytes` instead.

 ### 52. literals

 Literals can be of 5 types:
-1. Address literals: hexadecimal literals between 39-41 digits that pass the address checksum test. values that do not pass the checksum test produce an error.
+1. Address literals: *hexadecimal literals* between 39-41 digits that pass the *address checksum test*. values that do not pass the checksum test produce an error.
-2. Rational and integer literals: integer literals are formed from a sequence of numbers in the range 0-9.
-Decimal fraction literals are formed by a `.` with at least one number on one side.
-Scientific notation is supported, where the base can have fractions and the exponent cannot.
-Underscores can be used to separate digits for readability.
+2. Rational and integer literals:
+    - *Integer literals* are formed from a *sequence of digits* in the range 0-9.
+    - *Decimal literals* are formed by a `.` with at least one number on one side.
+    - *Scientific notation* is supported, where the base can have fractions and the exponent cannot.
+    - *Underscores* can be used to separate digits for readability.
-3. String literals: written with either double or single quotes (`"foo"` or `'bar'`).
-Only contain printable ASCII characters and a set of escape characters.
+3. String literals: *ASCII characters* written with either double or single quotes (`"foo"` or `'bar'`).
+May also contain a set of escape characters.
-4. Unicode literals: Unicode literals prefixed with the keyword `unicode` can contain any valid UTF-8 sequence.
-They also upport the same escape sequences as string literals.
+4. Unicode literals: *UTF8 characters* prefixed with the keyword `unicode`.
+They also support the same escape sequences as string literals.
-5. Hexadecimal literals: hexadecimal digits prefixed with keyword `hex` enclosed by double or single quotes.
+5. Hexadecimal literals: *hexadecimal digits* prefixed with keyword `hex` enclosed by double or single quotes.

 ```solidity
 address myAddress = 0xE7A54673f2FfE41cf38dbA2014326064A958b709; // an address literal